BartlettJE/statsresdesign/docs/09-BayesHypo.md

 Participants were randomly allocated into two conditions: pain or control.
 Participants in the pain group experienced mild pain through a cold pressor task (leaving your hand in ice cold water) and a wall squat (sitting against a wall).
 The control group completed a different task that did not involve pain.
 The participants then completed a scale to measure how bonded they felt to other participants in the group.
 Higher values on this scale mean greater bonding.

-The independent variable is called <code><span class='st'>"CONDITION"</span></code>.
+The independent variable is called <code><span><span class='st'>"CONDITION"</span></span></code>.
 The control group has the value 0 and the pain group has the value 1.
 They wanted to find out whether participants in the pain group would have higher levels of bonding with their fellow participants than participants in the control group.
-After a little processing, the dependent variable is called <code><span class='st'>"mean_bonding"</span></code> for the mean of 7 items related to bonding.
+After a little processing, the dependent variable is called <code><span><span class='st'>"mean_bonding"</span></span></code> for the mean of 7 items related to bonding.

 ```r